-Keyano Colleges School of Continuing Education is committed to the highest standards of professional programming, reflecting industry needs and educator best practices.
-In collaboration with partner institutions and national industry organizations, the School of Continuing Education offers quality, accredited programs leading to nationally recognized professional certifications and designations.
+The School of Continuing Education at Keyano College is committed to the highest standards of professional programming, reflecting industry needs and educator best practices.
+In collaboration with partner institutions, industry community organizations, the School of Continuing Education offers Programs and courses to help develop professional skills, provide professional certificates and designations, or preparation in the trades industries.